-Continuing Education tuition fee refunds will be determined in accordance with the policy above for Iowa resident online students.
+For Iowa resident online students, continuing education seminar tuition refund fees will be determined in accordance with the policy above.

 In the event of employer paid registrations, the employer has the right to cancel the registration.
 The therapist will be contacted and may be given the option to remain registered for the seminar and become the responsible party for the fee.